 - Re-enlistment with the crown forces as late as 1920 when the War of Independence was well underway hardly fits with an IRA involvement a year later.
 But that is conjecture.

-On the other hand there is an entry in a Kilmainham autograph book kept by Billy Doyle where Peter O’Brien signed he was in Cell 24, Section D. This is the strongest hint he was a Volunteer.
-The autograph books seem to have been kept between notable IRA men.
+On the other hand there is an entry in a Kilmainham autograph book kept by James Doyle where Peter O’Brien signed he was in Cell 24, Section D. This is the strongest hint he was a Volunteer.
+The autograph books seem to have been kept between active IRA men.
 Others arrested at the Custom House having lower profiles with the authorities (and no traceable IRA record in archives) do not appear as signatories.
 But there is no certainty involved.

 Was that a pure coincidence or were they old friends?
 Did they became pals during their time in Kilmainham Gaol?
-Were they just innocent civilians caught up in the aftermath of the Burning who didn’t convince their captors to release them?
+Were they just innocent civilians caught up in the aftermath of the Burning who couldn’t convince their captors to release them?
 Or, less likely, were they former IRA comrades?
 The answer is unfortunately lost to history.
 Bill Adderley is not on Dublin Brigade lists either; and his death notice makes no mention of an IRA connection.
 Neither man enlisted in the National Army nor is there any hint they were actively involved in the Civil War.